 For a free service, CreditKarma has an impressively robust set of tools and resources.
 Like Identity Guard, it offers a credit score simulator that lets you see how your score would be impacted by various hypothetical situations: What would happen if you maxed out your credit card?
 If you paid off your student loan early?
 CreditKarma also provides clear, user-friendly explanations of the factors affecting your credit score — warning us, for example, that a high balance on one of our cards was heavily impacting our overall score.
 If you have questions, there’s also an active community forum where you can seek advice from other members.

 Points to consider

 As with all the free sites we looked at, prepare for a barrage of advertisements.
+Credit Karma is, indeed, free…so long as you don’t mind ads.
 Offers for credit cards and personal loans are displayed just as prominently on the dashboard as CreditKarma’s educational resources, which can make site navigation confusing.
 We also weren’t enthusiastic about CreditKarma’s insistence that we must sign up for email notifications (though, to their credit, we received no spam from them at all during our two weeks of testing).

 Guide to Free Credit Report Sites

 How to choose a Free Credit Report Site